 If your home office is particularly hot during certain times of the day, then you would benefit by having a ceiling fan, which can cool down your space and create a more comfortable environment.
 Especially for those that spend long periods of time working.

-There are two main types of ceiling fans: one with a light, and one without.
-You may want to go with the one that includes the light because it is also more functional, maybe even more aesthetically pleasing, especially if all you have is a single desk lamp.
+There are two main types of ceiling fans: ones fitted with lights, and those without.
+You may want to go with the one that includes the light because it is also more useful, maybe even more aesthetically pleasing, especially if all you have is a single desk lamp.

-If you do not want to spend any money on cooling down your home office, think about just opening up the window for air circulation when it is hot.
+If you do not want to spend any money on cooling down your home office, think about just opening up the window for air circulation when it’s hot.
 That may help, though only if the external temperatures are lower than your internal office temperature.
-If it is too hot from direct sunlight then, you can always try closing curtains or blinds around the room to block it out.
+If it is too hot from direct sunlight then, try closing curtains or blinds around the room to block it out.